Bank of America Review: Online and In-Person Convenience

 - Broad and deep range of accounts and services

-- Fee waivers for some high-value accounts
+- Fees waived for certain high-value accounts

-- Extensive branch and online capabilities
+- Extensive network of 4,100 branches and online capabilities

 - Weekend customer service available

 - High fees of $2.50 to $5 for non-Bank of America ATM withdrawals

 Bank of America Overview

 Headquartered in Charlotte, N.C., Bank of America casts a very wide net, with roughly 4,100 retail financial centers around the world and about 16,000 ATMs.
 It also offers extensive digital banking options that serve around 41 million active users, including 32 million mobile users.

 If you’re ever in need of a teller or an in-branch representative, you probably won’t have to look too far to find a Bank of America branch.
 GOBankingRates has ranked Bank of America, Member FDIC, as one of the Best National Banks of 2022.